Classification and Range

 Corn snakes reach an average length of 30-40 inches (76-102 cm); the maximum recorded length for this species is 72 inches (183 cm).
 They usually weigh about 2 pounds (.9 kg)

-Life span in the wild is unknown.
-In captivity, they typically live 12-18 years, with a recorded maximum life span of 24 years.
+Life expectancy in the wild is unknown.
+In captivity, they typically live 12-18 years, with a recorded maximum life expectancy of 24 years.

 In the wild: small rodents At the zoo: Domestic rats and mice

 Corn snakes usually reach sexual maturity at about 18-36 months.
 They mate from March to May.
 The male will follow a selected female for hours.
 When the opportunity presents itself, the male crawls repeatedly over her back, executing wave-like body movements.
 With a sudden movement of the posterior part of the body, the male entwines the female's tail and establishes cloacal contact.
 Both snakes raise and lower their tails, usually in synchronized fashion.
 The male inserts one of his paired copulatory organs, called hemipenes, into the cloaca.
 Clutches vary from three to 21 eggs, which usually hatch in July through September.

 Corn snakes, as all reptiles, play an important role in nature's web of life.
 Wild habitat needed by these reptiles, however, is quickly disappearing.
 The pet trade is also lowering numbers of certain reptile populations to the point where they may become extinct in the wild.
 Each of us needs to take action to protect wild habitats so snakes and all animals can continue to perform the vital roles they play in maintaining the delicate balance of nature.